English Literature Degrees by Degree Program Level

 Master's degree programs in English literature usually take two years of full-time study to finish.
 The curricula for English literature master's degree programs help students further improve their abilities to analyze and critically evaluate literature.

 Students enrolled in English literature master's degree programs take advanced courses in specific types of literature.
 Schools often allow students to choose a particular area of specialization.
 It is also common for schools to require students to complete a thesis as part of the program.
-The courses listed below are usually offered in English literature master's degree programs:
+Courses usually offered in English literature master's degree programs include: